peterhinch/micropython-iot/README.md

 #### Preconditions

 The demo programs store client configuration data in a file `local.py`.
+Each demo has its own `local.py` located in the directory of the demo code.
 This contains the following constants which should be edited to match local
 conditions: